-Winemaker, Steven Decosta joined us at the dinner.
-Steven grew up in the Fresno area and at the age of 12 he knew his career path.
+Winemaker, Steven Decosta, joined us at the dinner.
+Steven grew up in the Fresno area, and at the age of 12, he knew his career path.
 It came about from the joy he saw at family gatherings where relatives came together over food and wine.
 He went to Fresno State Enology School.
-In our conversation I discovered Steven likes to see the evolution of red wine by tasting wine as it develops from cold to warm temperatures.
-Steven in his spare time can be found making Balsamic Vinegar.
-To produce this vinegar he takes the pressings from Chardonnay, Viognier, Pinot Grigio, Syrah, Cabernet Sauvignon and Cabernet Franc.
+In our conversation, I discovered Steven likes to see the evolution of red wine by tasting wine as it develops from cold to warm temperatures.
+Steven, in his spare time, can be found making Balsamic Vinegar.
+To produce this vinegar, he takes the pressings from Chardonnay, Viognier, Pinot Grigio, Syrah, Cabernet Sauvignon, and Cabernet Franc.

 Wine and Cuisine Pairing:

 Our dinner began with a salad, Leek Vinaigrette with Prosciutto, Dandelion, Mustard Breadcrumbs & Soft Cooked Egg.
-Due to allergies I started with a salad of greens with beet puree and blood oranges.
+Due to allergies, I started with a salad of greens with beet puree and blood oranges.
 The salads were paired with the 2015 Austerity Chardonnay.
 The grapes come from RLS, a grower in the Arroyo Seco region of Monterey County.
-The Chardonnay is aged for 8 months in 35% new oak with a split of 60/40 between French and American Oak.
+The Chardonnay aged for eight months in 35% new oak with a split of 60/40 between French and American Oak.
 I found a more viscous wine with flavors of pear.

 The entree was Braised Beef Short Ribs with Sautéed Greens, Cipollini Onions & Horseradish Cream.
-The short ribs where superb, succulent and tender.
+The short ribs were superb, succulent, and tender.
 This course was paired with the 2015 Austerity, Pinot Noir, Santa Lucia Highlands.
 The grapes come from the Smith & Lindley Vineyard.
-The wine is aged about 10 months in French oak with 60 percent of the barrels being new.
+The wine ages about ten months in French oak, with 60 percent of the barrels being new.
 The wine is made up of several clones including 777, Swan, Pommard, 667, and a couple of Dijon clones.

 Finishing the tasting was a Chocolate Cremuex Tart with Cardamom Cream.
 From my dietary cheating taste, I found this dessert luscious, rich and creamy.
 This dessert was paired with the 2014 Austerity, Cabernet Sauvignon, Paso Robles.
 The Cabernet grapes come from the Pleasant Valley Vineyards, which is on the east side of Paso in the Estrella District AVA.
 The wine was higher in alcohol than I prefer, over 15%.
-It was drinkable but I felt it could use some more aging time.
+It was drinkable, but I felt it could use some more aging time.
 I think this would make the wine more integrated.

 What was most impressive about Austerity Wines is the price point.
-All three wines were priced in the $15 range making them fantastic wines that you could serve daily.
+All three wines were priced in the $15 range, making them fantastic wines that you could serve daily.

-All and all the dinner was quite delicious and was perfect for my first introduction to the Feedfeed network and the Austerity Wines.
+All and all the dinner was quite delicious and perfect for my first introduction to the Feedfeed network and the Austerity Wines.